 The world is changing.
 Technology is taking customers away from us.
 The new world demands a higher level of service and availability from anyone who wants to sell anything.

-If, as an independent agent, personal service is your competitive advantage that will help you reach your goals, why aren’t you open more?
+If, as an independent agent, personal service is the competitive advantage that will help you reach your goals, why aren’t you open more?

-I was at the office on a Saturday morning, and I received a nice note from one of our new member agents about one of our great team members (thanks Natalie!).
-I fired off a quick “thank you” to the member and said I was, “Glad to see another entrepreneur working on a Saturday!”
+I was at the office on a Saturday morning, and I received a nice note from one of our new members about one of our great team members (thanks Natalie!).
+I fired off a quick “thank you” to the member and said, “Glad to see another entrepreneur working on a Saturday!”

 “Yep.
 Many can only come in on Saturday.
 Plus set up apt to sign two Travelers app issued via Access Plus.
 And doing an auto and home app for Safeco.”

 Why was he working on a Saturday?

 Because that was the only time prospects and customers can come to see him.

 It seems obvious that anyone trying to sell anything would go where the customers are when they are there.